Track 5 - The NH&D Extension, Derby Jct. to Botsford

 [5.18] The dynamic William H. Stevenson, vice president and general manager of the HRR and president of the NH&D, was the moving force behind the Extension.
 Locals grateful for the railroad he built thought that his name was the most appropriate for the station here.
 A nearby Stephens farm, used to denote the area, made the naming doubly appropriate.
 The golden-spike ceremony, as our reporter calls it, [See Track 6, MP 6.5.2] appears to have been just south of here at survey station 290, which was 29,000 feet or 5.5 miles from Botsford.

 [5.19] This photo has been reprinted in various places and purports to show conventioneers in the Gay Nineties riding the NH&D. This photo has been located in an online collection from Yale [click here], described as "New Haven and Derby Coach -- with Camera Fan Excursion Prior to the Gay Nineties."
 Matched with a newspaper article we have found, this seems to be a picture of the Hartford Camera Club plus members of other clubs, some 70 people in all, on a free trip up the recently completed Extension, compliments of Pres.
 Stevenson, on May 30, 1889.
 Unfortunately, "the heavy atmosphere was unfavorable for photography," but the guests enjoyed time at Indian Well, Round Hill, and had a "bountiful lunch," appropriately enough, at Stevenson's (sic).
 If you look closely at the blow-up to the right, you can see 'New Haven and Derby' inscribed on the ceiling behind the chandelier.
-[REF: HC/05/31/1889/08].
+The club took an additional trip in 1890 and this may be that one as well.
+[REFS: HC/05/31/1889/08; NHER/05/31/1890/03].[rev010118]

 Archives & Special Collections, UConn

 [5.19.1] This is the second Stevenson station.
-It has been said that this was built as the Monroe station on Hammertown Rd and moved here in 1905 after the first Stevenson station burned.
-We are inclined to doubt that.
-See MP 5.22.3 below for further discussion.
-This picture may have been taken just after this depot was put up; note the short train order device on the roof which is supplanted by the semaphore pole seen in the next photo.
+It was built as the second Monroe station on Hammertown Rd and moved here in 1905 after the first Stevenson station burned.
+This picture may have been taken just after this depot was put in place; note the short train order device on the roof which is supplanted by the semaphore pole seen in the next photo.

 [5.20] A close-up view of the second Stevenson station.
 Note the American Railway Express sign to the left of the entrance.
-This station was reportedly razed by the NYNH&H in 1938.
-Rail passenger service probably ended on the Extension like it did on the rest of the NH&D in 1925.
-Service in 1937 was via motor coach.
+This station was reportedly to be razed by the NYNH&H in 1938 but it is still on the SSRR list of that year with no further disposition date indicated.
+Rail passenger service ended on the Extension in 1925.

 Courtesy of John Babina, Jr.